csiiiv/philgeps-awards-dashboard/docs/DASHBOARD_DOCUMENTATION.md

 ---

-*This documentation reflects the current state of the PHILGEPS Awards Data Explorer dashboard as of January 27, 2025.
-The dashboard features a dual-interface architecture with Data Explorer as the primary analytics interface and Advanced Search for detailed contract discovery.
+*This documentation reflects the current state of the PHILGEPS Awards Data Explorer dashboard as of October 12, 2025.
+The dashboard features a dual-interface architecture with Data Explorer as the primary analytics interface and Advanced Search for detailed contract discovery, now fully containerized with Docker support and unified export system.
 The system continues to evolve with regular updates and improvements.*